gosquadron/squadron/docs/userguide.rst

 Libraries
 ---------

-Libraries are Python modules which are applied through `state.json`.
+Libraries are Python modules which are applied through `state.json`, `state.yml`, or plain old `state` in the service directory for each service.
+These state files can be written in YAML or JSON.

 How to write a library
 ^^^^^^^^^^^^^^^^^^^^^^